 Is there a recommended brand of computer?

 No. One thing to keep in mind when purchasing a computer is how easy will it be to get hardware/software service if required.
+Important items to consider are weight, screen size, and a touch screen for annotations.
+Kickstand tablets such as the Microsoft Surface can also be considered.

 All specialized software used for Haskayne course work is supported by Windows.